- September 17, 2014

 Quake Live is a fast-paced and competitive arena FPS with over 100 arenas, developed by id Software and the community.
 The game offers various game modes, including Free-for-All, Duel, and Capture the Flag, and allows players to track their career stats and match history.
 Compete with friends and players worldwide for an exhilarating multiplayer experience.

-- gameplay490 mentions Positive Neutral Negative
+- gameplay498 mentions Positive Neutral Negative

 “Quake Live's gameplay is simple to understand for a dummy like me, but difficult to master, and very rewarding.”

-“Gameplay-wise, 'quake live' sticks to its roots with unapologetically fast-paced and skill-based combat.”
+“Gameplay-wise, 'Quake Live' sticks to its roots with unapologetically fast-paced and skill-based combat.”